 CJC’s Green Team

-The CJC Green Team meets on the 2nd Tuesday of each month at 6:30pm.
-Click here to receive Zoom connection information.
+The CJC Green Team meets on the 2nd Monday of each month at 7:00pm.

 CJC’s Green Team, part of the Tikkun Olam committee, is here to address environmental sustainability strategies that can be implemented within CJC.

 PLEASE CLICK HERE to view slides of Jewish Texts and the Environment and Climate Change from Yom Kippur 2021 Discussion Group

 We all are inundated with trash.
 Here are suggestions which can help you minimize your impact on our fragile environment:

 - Garbage – Americans produce more and more of it every year, when we need to be producing less.
 Even the most waste-conscious among us can feel overwhelmed by the amount of household waste that goes beyond what municipal recyclers and compost bins can handle.

 - Appliances – Goodwill accepts working appliances, www.goodwill.org,or you can contact the Steel Recycling Institute to recycle them.
 800/YES-1-CAN, www.recycle-steel.org.